gsoleilhac/NSGAII.jl/README.md

 nsga_max(popsize, nbgen, z, init, fCV = CV, fcross = one_point_crossover!)
 ```

-*For permutations genotypes, the default crossover is the PMX (Partially-Mapped Crossover).*
+For permutations genotypes, the default crossover is the [PMX (Partially-Mapped Crossover)](https://github.com/gsoleilhac/NSGAII.jl/blob/master/src/crossover.jl#L22-L54)

 ### Mutation

-The default mutation for a binary vector is the *bitstring mutation* where each bit has a probability 1/l to be flipped (where l is the length of the vector)
+The default mutation for a binary vector is the [bitstring mutation](https://github.com/gsoleilhac/NSGAII.jl/blob/master/src/mutation.jl#L2-L9) where each bit has a probability 1/l to be flipped (where l is the length of the vector)

 As with crossovers, we can define or own mutation operator and assign it with the keyword `fmut`.
 The probability of mutation can be changed with the keyword `pmut`.